Arlington Assembly

-Arlington Assembly is a General Motors automobile factory located in Arlington, Texas.
-The plant has operated for more than 60 years and today manufactures large SUVs from GM's divisions Chevrolet, GMC and Cadillac.

-History
+Arlington Assembly is an automotive assembly plant in Arlington, Texas, United States, owned and operated by General Motors.
+It currently assembles the Chevrolet Tahoe, Suburban, GMC Yukon, and Cadillac Escalade full-size SUVs for the North American market.

 The Arlington plant was opened in 1954 to assemble both automobiles and aircraft, but has focused on the former use for most of its history.
-Early automobile production included models like the Chevrolet Bel Air and Pontiac Chieftain.
+Arlington Assembly was originally part of the Buick-Oldsmobile-Pontiac Assembly Division and was used to assemble Buicks, Oldsmobiles, and Pontiacs.
+The Buick-Oldsmobile-Pontiac Assembly Division was renamed General Motors Assembly Division in 1965 after it also began to assemble Chevrolet cars in 1963.
+Early automobile production included models like the Pontiac Chieftain and later, the Chevrolet Bel Air.
 The factory would continue to produce many large GM cars through the 1990s including products from Buick, Oldsmobile, Chevrolet and Cadillac.
 Arlington Assembly was the last GM B-body manufacturing facility when GM decided to consolidate operations and convert the plant to SUV production.
 The plant occupies 250 acres (1,000,000 square meters).
+Arlington Assembly has produced models for all of GM's primary American brands: Chevrolet, Pontiac, Oldsmobile, Buick, Cadillac, and GMC.

 The first GM factory in the "Dallas-Ft.
 Worth" area was originally built in 1917 to build the Chevrolet Series 490 and the Chevrolet Series F on the south side of West Seventh Street and Slayton Street just west of Trinity Park.
 Due to a flood of the Trinity River in 1922 and flood control taxes levied by the local government, GM closed the factory in 1924 and in 1929 Leeds Assembly opened in Kansas City, Missouri.
 The Chevrolet Motor Company Building in Dallas replaced the Trinity Park facility from 1923 until 1935 and was replaced by the more advanced Arlington Factory in the early 1950s.